dustinpfister/blog_posts/_posts/linux-bash-script-functions.md

     echo $(( $1 + $2 ))
 }

-# using shell argumnets too
+# using shell arguments too
 let "a = 0"
 let "b = 0"
 if [ ! -z $1 ]; then